vivekrai1999/react-quiz/README.md

 ## Learning Summary

 Throughout this project, I gained a deeper understanding of state management in React, especially when dealing with complex state transitions.
 Additionally, I honed my skills in handling asynchronous operations and side effects effectively using hooks like `useEffect`.

-For a more detailed comparison between `useState` and `useReducer`, refer to the section summary provided in the course materials.